Skip to main content

 Required hardwareiPhone 15 Pro / M1+ Mac for Apple IntelligenceAny modern device

-The uncomfortable math for Notion: a 5-person team running Notion AI crosses $3,600 over three years for a feature Apple Notes ships free, with the catch that Apple Notes' AI only works on Apple Silicon Macs and iPhone 15 Pro or newer.
-Apple users with older hardware miss Apple Intelligence entirely; Notion users get AI on any device but pay for it.
+The uncomfortable math for Notion is that a 5-person team running Notion AI crosses $3,600 over three years for a feature Apple Notes ships free, with the catch that Apple Notes' AI only works on Apple Silicon Macs and iPhone 15 Pro or newer.
+Apple users with older hardware miss Apple Intelligence entirely.
+Notion users get AI on any device but pay for it.

 For solo personal use, both are free if you don't need Notion's databases or AI.
 The cost calculation is really about what you're optimizing for: zero recurring cost (Apple Notes wins) or cross-platform plus team-ready structure (Notion wins).